ahtihsrah15harshitha/Mission99.1/README.md

 Open front page.html in your browser.

 Log in via the login page.
+if new user,register using email id and then login using the credentials you have entered

 Navigate to the event list, register, and submit your hackathon entry!